AndreWohnsland/CocktailBerry/docs/addons.md

 #### Add Config Values

 To add additional configuration you need to import the `CONFIG` object and add your config to it.
-Please take note that the config will hold all existing values in the file, so only assign the default value if it does not exist.
+Please take note that the config will hold all existing values in the file, so try not to use a name that already exists in the base CocktailBerry config.
-This is usually the case if a user has just added the addon and the program was not started since then.
 You can either run the config setting at module level, or within the init() function.
 The latter is recommended and usually more appropriate, but this may depend on your program logic.
-In addition, you need to define at least the type of your config value in the `config_type` dictionary.
-Currently supported types are int, float, str, list, and [ChooseType](#using-selection-for-dropdown).
+Currently supported types are int, float, str, list, bool and [ChooseType](#using-selection-for-dropdown).
 The type is used to define the input dialog within the settings GUI.
-Other types will programmatically work, but the input mask will be using a line edit with the usual keyboard layout in the GUI.
 It is strongly recommended to give your config value the prefix `ADDON_` to distinguish it from the base program settings.
 Also use an appropriate, not too long name, as well as all capital letters and underscores as word separator (screaming snake case).
 You can have a look at the other values as a reference.